Ramish93/AWS-Cloud-Practioner-Prep/README.md

 4. Amazon API Gateway:
    - fully managed API management service. meaning you can create APIs so other apps can call them and you can make those available. you can distribute those through cloud front.
    - it directly integrates with other AWS services.
-   - give you moneitoring and metrics on API calls.n so you can see usage and fix bugs if any.
+   - give you monitoring and metrics on API calls, So you can see usage and fix bugs if any.
    - can integrate this in VPC or on-premise app.
 5. Amazon CloudFront:
    - it leverage edge locations. **its a gloabal CDN.** which means there are servers around the world where you can send your content to, so that users get that content from servers closer to them.